top of page

 3. Omega-fatty acids, such as DHA.

 1. These are very important for a healthy pregnancy.
 Over 90% of women do not get enough of these valuable fatty acids.
-However, this is one nutrient that should not be included in a prenatal.
+However, this is one nutrient that you should consider taking separately.
 You might be thinking, well, if it is so important, shouldn’t it be in the vitamins?

-We hope that this article gave you some valuable information and helps you make a more informed choice when choosing a prenatal vitamin.
-You can view our top choice for prenatal vitamins here.
+We hope this article provided you with valuable information and helped you make a more informed choice when choosing a prenatal vitamin.
 Don’t forget to check out the rest of our pregnancy center for more great information on everything from healthy eating during pregnancy to breastfeeding!

 bottom of page